bryantmharrison/The-Sound-of-Flowers/README.md

 In our following group meeting, we started and completed an instruction manual for how to build the travel cart.
 This is not shown here.

-We turned the project into a presentation to be presented to the class and included a video demonstrating the moving parts on the Travel Cart.
+We turned the project into a presentation to be given to the class and included a video demonstrating the moving parts on the Travel Cart.
 These are both included in the files of this repository.

 We believed that we were able to realize our initial idea in an efficient and effective manner.
 The final product looks very similar to the initial idea with only a few minor tweaks.
 Although we successfully created the assembly, we realized that the connections between some of the parts of the cart were not extremely well designed.
 Given some time to iterate our design, this issue would have been easily addressed.
 By the end, we realized that we did not meet enough times in person to create as successful of an environment as we could have.
 All things considered, however, this design was a successful one in my - and my groupmates' - opinion.
 We accomplished the project goal and did so in a creative and interesting manner.